 The mere act of connecting to a Discovery Relay does not result in any mDNS traffic being forwarded.
-In order to request that mDNS traffic from a particular multicast link be forwarded on a particular connection, the Client must send one or more DSO messages, each containing a single mDNS Link Request TLV (Section 8.1) indicating the multicast link from which traffic is requested.
+In order to request that mDNS traffic from a particular multicast link be forwarded on a particular connection, the Client must send one or more DSO messages, each containing a single mDNS Link Data Request TLV (Section 8.1) indicating the multicast link from which traffic is requested.

-When an mDNS Link Request message is received, the Discovery Relay validates that it is connected to the specified multicast link, and that forwarding is enabled for that link.
+When an mDNS Link Data Request message is received, the Discovery Relay validates that it recognizes the link identifier, and that forwarding is enabled for that link.
 If both checks are successful, it MUST send a response with RCODE=0 (NOERROR).
-If the Relay is not connected to the specified link, or forwarding from that link to the Client is not enabled, it sends a response with RCODE=3 (NXDOMAIN/Name Error).
-It is not an error to request the same link more than once; the Relay MUST NOT reject an mDNS Link Request on that basis.
-If the relay cannot satisfy the request for some reason other than that the link is invalid, for example resource exhaustion, it sends a response with RCODE=2 (SERVFAIL).
+If the link identifier is not recognized, it sends a response with RCODE=3 (NXDOMAIN/Name Error).
+If forwarding from that link to the Client is not enabled, it sends a response with RCODE=5 (REFUSED).
+If the relay cannot satisfy the request for some other reason, for example resource exhaustion, it sends a response with RCODE=2 (SERVFAIL).

-If the requested link is valid, the Relay begins forwarding all mDNS traffic from that link to the Client.
+If the requested link is valid, the Relay begins forwarding all mDNS messages from that link to the Client.
 Delivery is not guaranteed: if there is no buffer space, packets will be dropped.
 It is expected that regular mDNS retry processing will take care of retransmission of lost packets.
-The amount of buffer space is implementation dependent, but generally should not be more than the bandwidth delay product of the TCP connection [RFC1323].
+The amount of buffer space is implementation dependent, but generally should not be more than the bandwidth delay product of the TCP connection [RFC7323].
 The Discovery Relay should use the TCP\NOTSENT\LOWAT mechanism [NOTSENT][PRIO] or equivalent, to avoid building up a backlog of data in excess of the amount necessary to have in flight to fill the bandwidth delay product of the TCP connection.

-mDNS messages from Relays to Clients are framed within DSO messages.
-Each DSO message can contain multiple TLVs, but only a single mDNS message is conveyed per DSO message.
-Each forwarded mDNS message is contained in an mDNS Message TLV (Section 8.4).
-The layer two source address of the message, if known, MAY be encoded in a Layer Two Source TLV (Section 8.5).
-The source IP address and port of the message MUST be encoded in an IP Source TLV (Section 8.6).
+Encapsulated mDNS messages from Relays to Clients are framed within DSO messages.
+Each DSO message can contain multiple TLVs, but only a single encapsulated mDNS message is conveyed per DSO message.
+Each forwarded mDNS message is sent in an Encapsulated mDNS Message TLV (Section 8.4).
+The source IP address and port of the message MUST be encoded in an IP Source TLV (Section 8.5).
 The multicast link on which the message was received MUST be encoded in a Link Identifier TLV (Section 8.3).
-The Client MUST silently ignore unrecognized TLVs in mDNS messages, and MUST NOT discard mDNS messages that include unrecognized TLVs.
+As described in the DSO specification [RFC8490], a Client MUST silently ignore unrecognized Additional TLVs in mDNS messages, and MUST NOT discard mDNS messages that include unrecognized Additional TLVs.

-A Client may discontinue listening for mDNS messages on a particular multicast link by sending a DSO message containing an mDNS Link Discontinue TLV (Section 8.2).
-Subsequent messages from that link that had previously been queued may arrive after listening has been discontinued.
+A Client may discontinue listening for mDNS messages on a particular multicast link by sending a DSO message containing an mDNS Link Data Discontinue TLV (Section 8.2).
+The Discovery Relay MUST discontinue forwarding mDNS messages when the Link Data Discontinue request is received.
+However, messages from that link that had previously been queued may arrive after the Client has discontinued its listening.
 The Client should silently discard such messages.
-The Discovery Relay MUST discontinue generating such messages as soon as the request is received.
-The Discovery Relay does not respond to this message other than to discontinue forwarding mDNS messages from the specified links.
+The Discovery Relay does not respond to the Link Data Discontinue message other than to discontinue forwarding mDNS messages from the specified links.